hary/hary.github.com/en/_posts/2015-01-24-virtualbox.md

 <!-- more -->
 My current laptop is dual boot OS and normally, I use linux as my daily OS.

-Sometimes there are some applications that need to be run on Windows.
+Sometimes there are some applications that need to be run on Microsoft Windows.
-So I use virtualbox and normally, I create new virtualbox machine and create virtualbox disk.
+So I use virtualbox and I create new virtualbox machine along with virtualbox disk.

 Later I realize that why don't I use the Microsoft Windows from the disk.
-You know, my laptop came with original windows 7 home edition, after that I install fedora 19 until now it became fedora 21.
+You know, my laptop came with original Windows 7 Home Edition, after that I install fedora 19 until now it became fedora 21.

-The using of physical drive in virtualbox is called virtualbox raw disk access. you can google it.
+The using of physical drive in virtualbox is called virtualbox raw disk access.
+You can google them.

-Here is my partion layout :
+Here is my disk partition layout :

     Disk /dev/sda: 232.9 GiB, 250059350016 bytes, 488397168 sectors
     Units: sectors of 1 * 512 = 512 bytes